 Much to his shock, one of the pigs was missing and it didn’t take a genius to work out which was gone.
-For several hours he checked the ground and the fencing around his pig pen looking for where the sow might have escaped.
+For several hours he checked the ground and the fencing around his pig pen, looking where the sow had escaped.

 Then, after arduous searching, he discovered it: a hole chewed in the wire.
-The funny thing was that it had been covered up impressively neatly by an almost identical mesh of wire, fashioned from yet another hole that he discovered in the small pig prison that the sow had been penned in before.
+The funny thing was that it had been covered up impressively neatly by an almost identical mesh of wire.
+This wire in turn had been fashioned from yet another hole; in the small pig prison nearby.

-Baffled and embarrassed by the incident, the farmer decided to keep it to himself rather than alert his neighbours that a simple pig had outsmarted him.
+Baffled and embarrassed by the incident, the farmer decided to keep it to himself.
+After all, it was that or alerting his neighbours that a simple pig had outsmarted him.

 A few days later, under cover of nightfall, the optimist returned and she woke up her fellow philosopher with a few loud snorts.
 Hearing the noise from a distance, the cynical pig rose from his slumber and cautiously crept toward the fence.